Teetee-lab/Landmark-Tagging-For-Social-Media/README.md

-  	├── sample_image_folder    <- contains a sample images to test the application ├── src    <- The folder contains all python file used for the project ├── _init_.py
+  	├── sample_image_folder    <- contains a sample images to test the application ├── src    <- The folder contains all Python file used for the project ├── _init_.py
   		├── data.py           <- dataloader python file
    		├── create_submit_pkg.py